 Leonards House Of Love (South Yarra): The guys behind Sweetwater Inn have created something special at Leonards.
 The burgers are killer, but the fried tenders with pickles and Chipotle mayo will melt your face.
 So, so good.

-Belles Hot Chicken (Richmond, Fitzroy, Windsor): Southern-style fried chicken at its very best.
+Belles Hot Chicken (Fitzroy, CBD): Southern-style fried chicken at its very best.
 Be brave and order the ‘Really F*cking Hot* wings with a side of mac n cheese.
 That Nashville tang is out of this world.